Yoga is more than a pose or a way of living!

 Hypertension is an extremely common health concern.
 People who experience mild to moderate hypertension might benefit from a regular yoga practice.
 Various studies have found that people who practiced yoga on a regular basis have greater drops in blood pressure as compared to those who participated in a nutrition, weight, or walking program alone.

 3. Reduces chronic neck pain.

 Yoga can be helpful in curing chronic neck pain and neck spasm.
-A German study hinted that four weeks of practicing yoga can help reduce the intensity of pain in adults suffering from neck spasms and general neck related issues.
+A German study hinted that four weeks of practice can help reduce the intensity of pain in adults suffering from neck spasms and general neck related issues.

 4. Lowers the risk of heart disease.

 Research also indicates that a regular yoga practice may lower the risks of heart disease due to high blood pressure, blood sugar, or cholesterol.

 5. Helps build healthy bones.